-A pre-trade expense qualifies as a deduction against the income from the trade to which it relates subject to the following four key requirements contained in section 11A(1):
+A pre-trade expense qualifies as a deduction under section 11(A)(1) against the income from the trade to which it relates subject to the following four key requirements:

-- First, the trade, in respect of which the pre-trade expense was incurred, must have been commenced by the taxpayer [opening words of section 11A(1)]. - Secondly, the pre-trade expense must have been actually incurred before the commencement of and in preparation for carrying on that trade [section 11A(1)(a)]; - Thirdly, had the pre-trade expense been incurred after the commencement of the trade to which it relates, it would have been allowed as a deduction under section 11 [other than section 11(x)], 11B, 11D or 24J [section 11A(1)(b)]. - Fourthly, the pre-trade expense must not have been allowed as a deduction in that year or any previous year of assessment [section 11A(1)(c)].
+- The trade, in respect of which the pre-trade expense was incurred, must have been commenced by the taxpayer.2 - The pre-trade expense must have been actually incurred before the commencement of and in preparation for carrying on that trade.3 - Had the pre-trade expense been incurred after the commencement of the trade to which it relates, it would have been allowed as a deduction under section 11 [other than section 11(x)], 11D or 24J.4 - The pre-trade expense must not have been allowed as a deduction in that year or any previous year of assessment.5

-Once these requirements have been met, the pre-trade expense will be allowed as a deduction under section 11A(1) in the year of assessment in which the trade to which it relates commences, subject to the ring-fencing requirements of section 11A(2).
+Once these requirements have been met, the pre-trade expense will be allowed as a deduction under section 11A(1) in the year of assessment in which the trade to which it relates commences, irrespective of when these expenses were incurred, but subject to section 23H6 and the ring-fencing requirements of section 11A(2).

-Apart from triggering a deduction under section 11A(1), the time when trade commences is important because, barring some exceptions, 13 any post-trade expenses will not be ring-fenced against the income to which they relate.
+Apart from triggering a deduction under section 11A(1), the time when trade commences is important because, subject to certain exceptions,7 any post-trade expenses will not be ring-fenced against the income to which they relate.